jstg004/blockchain_research/blockchain_lang_notes.md

 * ```this``` keyword invoked inside a function enables access to values contained inside a specific object which calls that particular function
-* a contructor is a special function which helps create and initialize an object within a class
+* a constructor is a special function which helps create and initialize an object within a class
   * each class is restricted to 1 constructor